V

 vernal (adjective)

 Of, in, or appropriate to spring.
-(OD)
+(NOA)

 Of, relating to, or occurring in the spring.
 Fresh or new like the spring; youthful.
 (MW)